IsaacInsoll/PICR/docs/development.md

 ## Building Release Version to Docker Hub

-Run `./build.sh` to build frontend/backend then build a docker image and push it to docker hub.
+Run `npm run release` to use _release-it_ to increment version, tag release, build, push to docker hub and make a release on GitHub.

+Troubleshooting:
-> If you haven't ever run `docker login` then you won't be able to push
+- If you haven't ever run `docker login` then you won't be able to push.
+- Check for GITHUB_TOKEN in .ENV
+- See [this link](https://dev.to/equiman/sharing-git-credentials-between-windows-and-wsl-5a2a) if `git push` doesn't work inside WSL

 ## Sample `.ENV`
 ```